 Digital tools allow setting these data points as limitations, as well as certain qualifications or requirements for some shifts.
 For example, shift managers can have a separate schedule, but on some days a person with manager qualifications can still pick a shift from the regular operations calendar.

-See our recommendations for self-scheduling tools in this blog post – or jump straight to the Zelos Team Management page and check out our super simple and free team scheduling app that has both self-signup and shift-bidding capabilities.
-Just go to our phttps://getzelos.com/product/roduct page and create a free account to get started!
+See our recommendations for self-scheduling tools in this blog post – or jump straight to our self-scheduling app and create a free account to get started.
+Our super simple and free team scheduling app has both self-signup and shift-bidding capabilities!